-Manipur: Fresh gunfights reported in Imphal valley
+Manipur: Fresh gunfights reported across state

-Guwahati: Fresh gunfights were reported from an inter-district border village between Manipur’s Imphal East and Kangpokpi districts on Wednesday, officials said.
+Guwahati: Fresh gunfights were reported between miscreants at different locations in Manipu.

-The police on Wednesday said that the incidents occurred on Tuesday night at Thamnapokpi village in Imphal East and Uyok Ching in Kangpokpi district.
+The police on Wednesday said that the incidents occurred on Tuesday night at Thamnapokpi village in Imphal East and Uyok Ching in Kangpokpi district

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!